 Keep things off your hardware so as not to slow it down and also have access to your files and documents where ever you are!

 This is great for me running a blog and working a lot from my phone as well as my computer.

 Personally I use Google Drive and it makes all my docs reachable when I’m not on my laptop, simply from the website!

 Download it here: https://www.google.com.au/drive/

-Just like Google Docs, this is for your photos, it auto uploads from your phone so you never lose your photos.
-It also categories them, date sorts them and can be searched by specific people.
+Just like Google Docs, I use Google Photo for all my photos, it auto uploads from your phone so you never lose your photos.
+It also categorizes them, date sorts them and can be searched by specific people.